datacol-io/datacol-io.github.io/_posts/2017-04-10-deploying-mattermost.md

 layout: blog
 title: Deploying Mattermost
 author: '@dinesh_oi'
-excerpt: We outline how a real world example like Mattermost - an open source alternative to Slack, can be deployed by Datacol with ease.
+excerpt: We outline how a real world example like Mattermost - an open source alternative of Slack, can be deployed by Datacol with ease.
 ---

 ## Deploying Mattermost with Datacol